 - infection resulting in bony abnormalities (e.g. pyogenic osteomyelitis, tuberculous spondylitis)

-Assessment and monitoring of scolioses is primarily achieved with long-spine plain films in the AP and lateral projections.
+Assessment and monitoring of scolioses is primarily achieved with long-spine plain films in the PA and lateral projections.
 CT and MRI have roles to play in assessing for underlying abnormalities as well as, in certain situations, preoperative planning.

 By convention scoliosis radiographs are displaced laterally flipped to all other imaging (left of the patient is on the left of the image), to replicate what the clinician views when standing behind the patient who is facing away.